• Skip to primary navigation

 • Add the sliced sausage to the pot and brown for 5 minutes.
 Then add the onion, bell pepper, and celery.
 Mix well and scrape bottom of pan to remove and incorporate any browned pieces of chicken and sausage.
 Simmer covered on medium heat for about 5 minutes, stirring halfway through cooking.

 • Cover and lower heat (very gentle simmer) and cook another 30 minutes or until rice is done.
 Do not lift the lid while the jambalaya is cooking.
+Do not boil the jambalaya!
+All that's needed is a slow, gentle simmer.
+On my stove, it's the lowest setting.

 Notes